rashmirekha27/Sqlalchemy/README.md

 # Sqlalchemy_Challenge

 Used Python and SQLAlchemy to perform basic climate analysis and data exploration of your climate database.
-Completed the following tasks by using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Completed the following tasks by using SQLAlchemy, Flask, ORM queries, Pandas, and Matplotlib.

 # Climate Analysis and Exploration:
 Used SQLAlchemy’s `create_engine` to connect SQLite database.